dylanhoryza/weather-dashboard/README.md

 # weather-dashboard
 ## Description
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - My motivation for this project was to be able to successfully pull data from a third party API and interact with that information.
-I also wanted to use Bootstrap for styling and get familiar with that tool.
+I also wanted to use Bootstrap for styling and familiarize myself with that tool.
-- I built this project to understand the use of APIs and to expand my knowledge on JavaScript.
+- I built this project to understand the use of APIs and to expand my knowledge of JavaScript.
 - This application solves the problem of being able to look at current weather data for any city and what the forecast will be over the next 5 days.
 - I learned how to use API data to deliver real time information that any user can access.
 I learned about fetch and more indepth uses of functions.
 ## Installation